Decentralized Training of Foundation Models in Heterogeneous Environments: Evaluation

-\paragraph*{Experimental Setup} To simulate the decentralized setting, we use 8 different AWS regions (Oregon, Virginia, Ohio, Tokyo, Seoul, London, Frankfurt, and Ireland) and measure the latency and bandwidth between these regions (we consider the bandwidth that we can realistically obtain using NCCL and UDP hole punching between these regions).
+To simulate the decentralized setting, we use 8 different AWS regions (Oregon, Virginia, Ohio, Tokyo, Seoul, London, Frankfurt, and Ireland) and measure the latency and bandwidth between these regions (we consider the bandwidth that we can realistically obtain using NCCL and UDP hole punching between these regions).
 Given these measurements, we use 64 Tesla V100 GPUs and control their pairwise communication latency and bandwidth for five different cases:

 \emph{\underline{Case 1.
-Data center on demand.}} This is a standard setting that a user can obtain to train foundation models. we use 8 AWS \texttt{p3.16xlarge} nodes (each with 8 V100 GPUs); the intra-node connection has a bandwidth of 100 Gbps, and the inter-node connection has a bandwidth of 25 Gbps.
-We do not manually control latency and bandwidth in this case.
+Data center on demand.}} This is a standard setting that a user can obtain to train foundation models. we use 8 AWS \texttt{p3.16xlarge} nodes (each with 8 V100 GPUs); the intra-node connection is NVLink of 300 GB/s bi-directional bandwidth (150 GB/s unidirectional), and the inter-node connection has a bandwidth of 25 Gbps.
+We do not manually control latency and bandwidth here.

 \emph{\underline{Case 2.
 Data center spot instances.}} Spot GPUs are cheaper in a data center, but can be located on different types of machine.
 In this case, we rent 4 AWS \texttt{p3.8xlarge} nodes (each with 4 V100) and 32 \texttt{p3.2xlarge} nodes (each with 1 V100); the intra- \texttt{p3.8xlarge} node connection has a bandwidth of 100 Gbps, and the inter-node connection has a bandwidth of 10 Gbps.
 We do not manually control latency and bandwidth in this case.